3vot/clay/readme.md

 Go ahead and open the file in yourFolder/apps/hello-world/templates/layout.html

-Refresh your server and you'll see the changes.
+Refresh your browser and you'll see the changes.

 Step 6:
 Register and Deploy your App